Debra Haffner

 Debra W. Haffner (born 1954) is co-founder and president emerita of the Religious Institute, Inc. A sexologist and ordained Unitarian Universalist minister, she was the endorsed community minister with the Unitarian Church in Westport, Connecticut.
 Haffner retired from the Religious Institute on April 30, 2016.
 She became the settled minister at the Unitarian Universalist Church in Reston, Virginia in August 2016 and served there through June 2021.
 Under her leadership, UUCR was named a breakthrough congregation by the UUA for her creation of the first Pride Festival in Reston.
-Since 2022, she has been the interim minister at the Unitarian Universalist Fellowship in Huntington, NY.
+From 2022 to 2024, she was the interim minister at the Unitarian Universalist Fellowship in Huntington, NY.
+Since September 2024, she has been the Senior Co-Minister of the First Unitarian Universalist Society of Newton, MA with her spouse Joel G. Miller.

 Early life and education

 Haffner was born in 1954 in Morristown, New Jersey.
 She attended Norwalk, Connecticut public schools, and graduated from Wesleyan University in Middletown, Connecticut in 1975.
 Haffner received her Masters of Divinity (M.Div.) from Union Theological Seminary.
 She received a Masters of Public Health from the Yale University School of Medicine.
 She was a Research Fellow at the Yale Divinity School in 1996–97.
 Haffner received an honorary Doctor of Public Service from Widener University in 2011.
 Haffner received her Doctorate of Ministry from the Pacific School of Religion in 2016.